samhstn/le/README.md

 ### Homepage

+All of these will be made separately in React

 The homepage will have help button, faded into a top corner which will explain each of the app buttons

 There will be a randomize button to randomize the words for a selected array start point and length, this will be a toggle option.